-As part of its work on development and poverty alleviation, the Fund's programs and structural conditionality have addressed almost all areas of development policy.
+As part of its work on development and poverty alleviation, the Fund's programmes and structural conditionality have addressed almost all areas of development policy.
 This is problematic for several reasons.
 First of all it is not clear that the Fund has the necessary competence and experience in such complex issues.
-Certainly, the kind of expertise in development policy resulting from research and practical experience, and access to a significant amount of information on institutions and policy environment expected from the Bank do not define the existing capabilities of the Fund.14 Nor are they needed for the Fund to function effectively in its areas of core competence.
+Certainly, the kind of expertise in development policy resulting from research and practical experience, and access to a significant amount of information on institutions and policy environment expected from the Bank do not define the existing capabilities of the Fund.
+15 Nor are they needed for the Fund to function effectively in its areas of core competence.
 Furthermore, there are serious risks in entrusting development matters to an organization preoccupied with short-term financial outcomes and susceptible to strong influences from sudden shifts in market sentiments about the economies of its borrowers.
-Difference of perspective is indeed a latent source of conflict and competition between the Bank and the Fund, creating confusion in countries relying on policy advice from these institutions.
-There is no doubt that what the IMF does or should be doing for promoting monetary and financial stability has consequences for poverty and development.
-But this does not provide a rationale for the Fund to work in these areas.
+Finally, there is no doubt that what the IMF does or should be doing for promoting monetary and financial stability has consequences for poverty and development, but this does not provide a rationale for the Fund to work in these areas.
 Such interdependencies exist in many areas of policy affecting poverty and development, including trade, labour, health, environment and security, both at the national and international level.
 What is needed is close cooperation and coordination with the institutions specialized in these matters with a view to attaining coherence and consistency, not duplication.